Copp31/Code-parts/python/readme.md

 # :axe: Python projects

+> My favorite projects are Portfolio (react.js) and appContact (mongoose).

 Here you will find some of my Python work.
 I've mixed algorithms and Internet of things.

-Look at my **smartGreenHouse** project.
-It's one of my favorites!

 --